 After such a lengthy absence, a few cobwebs are bound still to be hanging, but his coach is focused on the positive impact of the 19-year-old’s return.
 “With Flo, we’re a better team and I’m also a better coach,” he said.

 Watch: Florian Wirtz's best bits

-The new season will be Wirtz's third full campaign of Bundesliga football, the teenager having debuted at just 17 in May 2020.
-He has 13 goals and 16 assists to show for his first 60 top-flight outings, and is widely regarded as one of the best young players Germany has ever produced and recently signed a contract extension with Leverkusen through to summer 2027.
+The 2022/23 campaign is Wirtz's third full campaign of Bundesliga football, the teenager having debuted at just 17 in May 2020.
+He has 13 goals and 16 assists to show for his first 60 top-flight outings, is widely regarded as one of the best young players Germany has ever produced and recently signed a contract extension with Leverkusen through to summer 2027.

 How do Wirtz and Musiala compare?